nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 :::

-Once cleaned your App should be like this :
+Once cleaned your App should be like this:

 ![](/img/docs/tutorials/react-02.webp)

 ## Creating the UI

-Now that our App is ready and compatible with NanosWorld, we are ready to add our code into it.
+Now that our App is ready and compatible with nanos world, we are ready to add our code into it.
 Since this UI is very simple, we will use the default `App.js` components available in the `src` folder

 ```js title="./basic-hud/src/App.js"
 import './App.css';